 If you’re concerned about the longevity and durability of your roof, you may want to consider getting a metal roof.
 We’ll look at the advantages of installing a metal roof so you can judge for yourself if it’s the right choice for you.
-A skilled and reputable roofing company can also help advise you on the best roofing material for your budget and your needs.
+A skilled and reputable roofing company in Tulsa can also help advise you on the best roofing material for your budget and your needs.

 Advantages of a Metal Roof

 Though they may not be for everyone, there are several advantages to installing a metal roof that you should consider.

 Metal roofs are more resistant to hail, snow, and high winds than asphalt roofs, and many will come with the high impact rating of Class 4.
 Additionally, metal roofs are more likely to resist pests, mold and mildew, leaks, and fire damage.
 If they are properly sealed with a protective coating, they won’t rust or corrode, resulting in a stronger, long-lasting roof.